Özge Özacar: Career

-Özacar started her acting career in 2015, she acted in the series Tatlı Küçük Yalancılar adaptation of Pretty Little Liars and portrayed the character of Müge.
-In 2016, she made her debut in the series Oyunbozan and depicted the character of Zeynep.
-In 2017, she made her debut in the youth series Lise Devriyesi and depicted the character of Meltem.
+Özacar started her acting career in 2015, she made her debut in the series Tatlı Küçük Yalancılar adaptation of Pretty Little Liars and portrayed the character of Müge.
+In 2016, she made her appearance in the series Oyunbozan and depicted the character of Zeynep.
+In 2017, she was cast in the youth series Lise Devriyesi and depicted the character of Meltem.
 The show starred Mehmet Ozan Dolunay and Bahar Şahin.
 In the same year, she had a main role in the popular series Meryem and portrayed the character of Naz.
 In 2019, she made first cinematic debut in the movie Hababam Sınıfı Yeniden and depicted the character of Didem.
 In the same year, she had a leading role in the series Sevgili Geçmiş and depicted the character of Azra, who earned money by entertaining people in the bar and grew up in a dormitory.
-In 2020, she made her debut in the series Kerafet and portrays the character of Meltem Serez, the show stars Mert Fırat and Nurgül Yeşilçay.
+In 2020, she was starred in the series Kerafet and portrayed the character of Meltem Serez, the show starred Mert Fırat and Nurgül Yeşilçay.

 With Cem Gelinoğlu, She had leading role in comedy series "Kısmet" and comedy film "Bursa Bülbülü".